Year 8 (12+) Entry

-Pupils will be expected to become more independent and responsible, particularly as he/she will be moving between various classrooms in the Senior School buildings.
-We expect our Lower 4 pupils to be ambassadors for the school, acting as role models.
+Pupils will be expected to become more independent and responsible.
+We expect our Lower 4 pupils to be ambassadors for the school, acting as role models for the younger pupils.
 We will support them as they develop these skills and as they prepare to move from the Junior School into the Upper School.

 We will only accept applications for Year 8 (12+) entry into the school if we have spaces in that year.
 Please check with the Admissions Team before registering as the registration fee is non-refundable.

 For Year 8 (12+) entry we consider three things:

 - Entrance Assessments in English, Mathematics, General Knowledge and Non-Verbal Reasoning

 - Activities and Interviews: group activities followed by a one-to-one interview

 - a confidential report form your child's current school

 Below we set out the process for applying for Year 8 (12+).
 Click on the arrows next to the headings to find out more about the different aspects of applying to Year 8.
 If you have any further queries, please do not hesitate to contact the Admissions Team on 01372 822423 or email email@example.com